 Theladders.com has thrown light on this matter.
-They have conducted an eye-tracking study which reveals what recruiters pay attention to when scanning resumes.
+They have conducted an eye-tracking study which reveals what recruiters pay attention to when scanning resumes with "resume maps".
 Today, a writer of our professional resume help company will explain you the key insights of this study and help your resume get noticed.
 And, if you struggle getting interviews, you can always get a resume done by our pro resume writer.
 We will showcase your biggest professional strengths just in the right place to help you get noticed.

 How much time recruiter spends on each resume in 2019?